 “I’m just curious.”

 Ezra’s heart misses a beat.
 Her pallor bleeding into something grey, she gapes at Reem as though the Aleppan had just slapped her round the head without cause.
-She turns to Defne.
-Inwardly pleading for her not to see.
+She turns to Defne, inwardly pleading for her not to see.
 He’s her bogeyman.
 Her proof of madness.

 “I think you’re right.”
 Defne observes.
 Et tu, Brute?
 “He’s creepy.
 How long has he been there?”

-“Ezra, shuf habibi, are you alright?”
+“Ezra, shuf habibi, are you sick?”